eve102/eve102/README.md

 if you ever call my seita skin "milkman" dni.

 current hyperfixations : alice in borderland, ace attorney, squid game, grave of the fireflies, studio ghibli,LEGEND OF ZELDA.
-PLS INT IF YOU FW WITH THIS. and cookie run: ovenbreak! if you like any of those INT OLS ok thanks😅😅😅😅😅😅😅😅😅😅
+PLS INT IF YOU FW WITH THIS. cookie run: ovenbreak,and eddsworld!

 I use like at least 8 skins (3 mostly) so i think youll notice me pretty easily😛😛